 Huawei is striving to become the largest smartphone maker by the year 2020, and currently the largest telecommunication equipment maker in the world, which describe itself as the “unparalleled leader in 5G”.

 The US has already attempted to pressure its allies to stop using Chinese made telecommunication equipment in their infrastructures.
 In a statement a Huawei spokesperson said that imposed restrictions “will only serve to limit the US to inferior yet more expensive alternatives, leaving the US lagging behind in 5G deployment, and eventually harming the interests of US companies and consumers.”

-And these words are not without merit, as many American rural internet and phone operators rely on affordable Chinese made equipment to provide their services in their markets.
+And these words are not without merit, as many American rural internets and phone operators rely on affordable Chinese made equipment to provide their services in their markets.
 Replacement of which could have a large economic impact and take several years according to the January filling to FCC by the Rural Wireless Association, an association of small communication and internet providers.

 “The Temporary General License grants operators time to make other arrangements and the Department space to determine the appropriate long term measures for Americans and foreign telecommunications providers that currently rely on Huawei equipment for critical services,” Secretary of Commerce Wilbur Ross said in a statement.

 In one of the rare interviews for Chinese media on May 21, the Huawei founder, Ren Zhengfei has said that the US is underestimating his company.

 “Huawei’s 5G will absolutely not be affected.
 In terms of 5G technologies, others won’t be able to catch up with Huawei in two or three years.
 We have sacrificed ourselves and our families for our ideal, to stand on top of the world.
 To reach this ideal, sooner or later there will be a conflict with the US.”

 With the development of this situation reminiscent of the last year’s ban on ZTE equipment, Ren’s defiant words sound like a promise to not cave in the way their competitor did.